History of the Detroit Lions: Move to Detroit and early success (1934–1938)

 In 1934, George A. Richards, a radio executive who owned WJR, a radio affiliate of the NBC Blue Network (the forerunner to today's ABC), purchased the Portsmouth Spartans for $8,000 and moved the team to Detroit, renaming them the Detroit Lions.
 Richards picked the name because he intended to put together a team that would be the "king of the NFL," much like the lion was the king of the jungle.
 He also wanted a tie-in to baseball's Detroit Tigers.

 In their inaugural season in Detroit several months later, the Lions started off with a 10-game win streak that included seven shutouts.
 However, they lost the last three games of the season to the Green Bay Packers and Chicago Bears and finished in second place behind the Bears in the Western Division, once again coming up short to their rivals.
 That same year, Richards negotiated an agreement with NBC to carry his Thanksgiving games live across all of the network's affiliated stations.
-Since then, the tradition of the Lions playing on Thanksgiving has continued uninterrupted.
+Since then, the Lions have played on Thanksgiving every season with the exception of the years during World War II.
 In 1935, Dutch Clark led the NFL with 55 points, while Ernie Caddel led the league with 621 yards as they carried the Lions to a 7–3–2 record, which was first in the Western Division.
 As a result, they advanced to the 1935 NFL Championship Game against the New York Giants.
 The game was played on December 15, 1935, in front of 15,000 fans in Detroit.
-The Lions won the game 26–7 to secure the franchise's first World Championship, which was also a part of Detroit's City of Champions for the 1935–36 sports season.
-The Detroit Tigers won the 1935 World Series, while the Detroit Red Wings captured the 1936 Stanley Cup.
+The Lions won the game 26–7 to secure the franchise's first World Championship, contributing to Detroit's City of Champions for the 1935–36 sports season, during which the Detroit Tigers won the 1935 World Series and the Detroit Red Wings captured the 1936 Stanley Cup.

 After the season ended, the Lions played a team of NFL All-Stars in an exhibition game on January 1, 1936, winning 33–0.
-They would play four additional exhibition games: a 67–14 win over the Westwood Cubs on January 13, a 42–7 win over the Los Angeles All-Stars on January 20, a 10–3 victory over the Green Bay Packers on January 26, and a 30–6 victory over the Hawaii All-Stars on February 9.
-Over the next two years, the Lions had solid records of 8–4 and 7–4.
-However, they finished in third in the Western Division both years, again to the Bears and Packers.
-After falling one game short of the Packers in 1938 with a 7–4 record, both Dutch Clark and Ernie Caddel decided to retire.
+They played four additional exhibition games: a 67–14 win over the Westwood Cubs on January 13, a 42–7 win over the Los Angeles All-Stars on January 20, a 10–3 victory over the Green Bay Packers on January 26, and a 30–6 victory over the Hawaii All-Stars on February 9.
+Over the next two years, the Lions had records of 8–4 and 7–4 but finished third in the Western Division both years, again behind the Bears and Packers.
+After falling one game short of the Packers in 1938, both Dutch Clark and Ernie Caddel decided to retire.